History of the Jews in Brenham, Texas: B'nai Abraham Synagogue

 B'nai Abraham Synagogue was constructed in 1893, after the first structure caught fire in 1892.
 Viewing the Orthodox synagogue from the outside, the building appears humble.
 According to James L. Hailey, "[i]n the 1990s the synagogue was believed to be the oldest Orthodox Jewish synagogue to have been in continuous use in Texas."
+The building was relocated to the Northwest Hills neighborhood of Austin in 2015.

 The B'nai Abraham Cemetery is a Jewish cemetery located in Brenham and associated with B'nai Abraham Synagogue.
 It is located near Blinn College, west of Brenham's town square.
 This cemetery is the resting place for many notable Jewish Texans, such the Simon family and Rosa Levin Toubin.

 Simon Family and Theatre

-In 1866, Alex Simon (December 11, 1825 – October 4, 1906), a citizen of The Republic of Texas who was born in Konin, Poland, arrived in Brenham.
+Around 1850, Alex Simon (1823 – October 4, 1906), a citizen of The Republic of Texas who was born in Pyzdry, Poland, to Michael Gabryel and Ruchel Simon and grew up in Konin, Poland, arrived in Brenham.
 His arrival marked the beginning of the influential Simon family's involvement in the Brenham Jewish community.
 Alex Simon was one of the founders and builders of the B'nai Abraham Synagogue.
 According to architect Robert P. Davis, "[h]e was also one of the principal investors in the Gulf, Colorado and Santa Fe Railroad...which brought Jewish immigrants up from Galveston through the Brazos River valley to Bryan and out to San Angelo."
 Alex Simon's son, James Simon (March 8, 1858 – August 1, 1925) is known for having financed the construction of the Simon Theatre.
 Historically, Simon family members have been buried at the B'nai Abraham Cemetery.